 The mechanical process is the cheapest and returns the highest yield of pulp (90 percent or more by weight) but the strength of this pulp is low.
 Consequently, it is usually mixed with some of the stronger chemical fibers before conversion into paper.
-News, cheap magazine, and cheap catalog papers are composed largely of groundwood pulp.
+Newsprint and the cheaper magazine and catalog papers are composed largely of groundwood pulp.
 Certain fiber and building boards are also made mostly of groundwood.
 Only a few species of wood are employed; those found most desirable are the long-fibered, light-colored spruces and balsam.
 Some of the pines and hemlocks are also used but to a smaller extent.
 The quantity of hardwood consumed in groundwood manufacture is small because the shortness of the fiber limits its use to specialty products.

 The sulfite process employs an acid chemical (calcium bisulfite plus sulfurous acid).
 The yield is less than half the weight of the wood but the pulp is much stronger than groundwood.
 The unbleached pulp is comparatively light-colored and is readily bleachable.
-Longfibered, low resin content softwoods, such as spruce, balsam, and hemlock, are mostly used in producing sulfite pulp, although some aspen, birch, and southern yellow pine are also used.
+Long-fibered, low resin content softwoods, such as spruce, balsam, and hemlock, are mostly used in producing sulfite pulp, although some aspen, birch, and southern yellow pine are also used.
 Sulfite pulp is adaptable to the widest variety of uses of any of the commercial pulps.
 It is used in certain grades of book, wrapping, bond, and tissue papers and, in combination with groundwood, in numerous products, of which the most noteworthy is newsprint.
 Purified sulfite pulp is used for the manufacture of viscose rayon and other cellulose derivatives.

 The sulfate process is applicable to almost any wood.
-Since the chemical liquor used is alkaline (a solution of sodium hydroxide and sodium sulfite), resins, waxes, or fats in the wood do not hinder its pulping action.
+Since the chemical liquor used is alkaline (a solution of sodium hydroxide and sodium sulfide), resins, waxes, or fats in the wood do not hinder its pulping action.
 Hence it is used principally for the conversion of the pines.
 Like the sulfite process the yield of pulp is less than half the weight of the wood.
 In some grades the pulp has high strength.
-Sulfate pulp was formerly used only unbleached, but in recent years methods have been developed for producing strong bleached pulps from it as well.
-This development extends the use of the sulfate process and adds such woods as southern pine to the manufacture of high-grade papers, including book, magazine, writing, bond, and specialty papers.
-The principal uses for unbleached sulfate pulp are kraft wrapping, bag paper, and boxboard.
+Sulfate pulp was formerly used only unbleached, but in recent years methods have been developed for producing strong bleached pulps from as well.
+This development extends the use of the sulfate process and adds such woods as southern pine to the manufacture of high-grad papers, including book, magazine, writing, bond, and specialty paper.
+The principal uses for unbleached sulfate pulp are kraft wrapping, be paper, and boxboard.

-The soda process, also alkaline, employs caustic soda as the pulping agent and is used principally for the reduction of hardwoods.
-Aspen, cottonwood, basswood, beech, birch, maple, and tupelo (gum) are commonly used.
-The yield is from about 40 to 48 percent, depending on the species of wood employed and the severity of the cooking conditions.
-Soda pulp is sometimes used alone in the manufacture of bulky papers, such as blotting, where the strength requirements are not high.
-Book, lithograph, and envelope papers are often made from a mixture of sulfite pulp and soda pulp.
+The soda process, also alkaline, employs caustic soda as the pulping agent and is used principally for the reduction of hardwood Aspen, cottonwood, basswood, beech, birch, maple, and tupelo (gum) a commonly used.
+The yield is from about 40 to 48 percent, depending the species of wood employed and the severity of the cooking condition the species of wood employed and the severity of the cooking conditions and pulp is sometimes used alone in the manufacture of bulky mapers such as blotting, where the strength requirements are not high.
+Book lithograph, and envelope papers are often made from a mixture of static pulp and soda pulp.

-The neutral sulfite or monosulfite process uses a slightly alkaline or neutral sodium sulfite cooking liquor.
-Yields obtained are often lower than in the other chemical processes, but the pulps are comparatively strong.
-Pulps from coniferous woods are used unbleached, semibleached, and bleached in a wide variety of relatively high-grade papers.
-Pulps from the broad-leafed woods, though of moderate strength, are characterized in the bleached form by exceptional brightness, making them especially adapted to high-grade printing papers.
+The neutral sulfite or monosulfite process uses a slightly a line or neutral sodium sulfite cooking liquor.
+Yields obtained often lower than in the other chemical processes, but the pulps a comparatively strong.
+Pulps from coniferous woods are used unbleaded, and bleached in a wide variety of relatively high-grappers.
+Pulps from the broad-leafed woods, though of moderate streame characterized in the bleached form by exceptional brightness, making them especially adapted to high-grade printing papers.